Cataract and Refractive Expert

 Dr Au is a registered ophthalmologist in both Australia and Singapore.

-He is originally from Toronto, Canada and completed his undergraduate training in the UK at St George's, University of London (formerly known as St George's Hospital Medical School) which included the Moorfields Duke Elder Eye Unit.
+He is originally from Toronto, Canada and completed his undergraduate training in the UK at City St George's, University of London (formerly St George's Hospital Medical School) which included the Moorfields Hospital - Duke Elder Eye Unit.

-He then moved to Singapore, completing his ACGME-I accredited ophthalmology residency at the prestigious Singapore National Eye Centre (SNEC).
-He then pursued a fellowship in Complex Cataracts at RVEEH.
+He then moved to Singapore, completing his ACGME-I accredited ophthalmology residency at the prestigious Singapore National Eye Centre followed by a fellowship in Complex Cataracts at RVEEH.
+He was the recipient of the Clive and Joan Ward Staff Development Scholarship through Eastern Health and pursued a Post Graduate Diploma in Cataract and Refractive Surgery at Ulster University.

-Dr Au has also undertaken observerships in the United States, Canada and Singapore with various eminent ophthalmologists.
+Dr Au has also undertaken observerships and courses in Argentina, Canada, Singapore, United Kingdom and the United States with various eminent ophthalmologists.
+He has operated in 5 of 7 continents over the years.

 His diverse global experience allows him to provide individualised care across a wide range of ophthalmic specialties.
 He is proficient in Mandarin and Cantonese.